OctopusDeploy/blog/blog/2017-10/installing-tomcat-from-scratch.md

 In this blog post we've looked at a number of decisions that need be made around what version of Java to run, how to configure Tomcat as a service, and how to add users to the stock Tomcat installation.

-If you are interested in automating the deployment of your Java applications to Tomcat, [download a trail copy of Octopus Deploy](https://octopus.com/downloads), and take a look at [our documentation](https://octopus.com/docs/deploying-applications/deploy-java-applications).
+If you are interested in automating the deployment of your Java applications to Tomcat, [download a trial copy of Octopus Deploy](https://octopus.com/downloads), and take a look at [our documentation](https://octopus.com/docs/deploying-applications/deploy-java-applications).